-The Bonds are offered for delivery when, as and if issued, and subject to the approval of legality by the Attorney General of the State of Texas and approval of certain legal matters by Orrick, Herrington & Sutcliffe LLP, Austin, Texas, Bond Counsel (see "LEGAL MATTERS" and "APPENDIX D - Form of Bond Counsel's Opinion").
+The Bonds are offered for delivery when, as, and if issued, and subject to the approval of legality by the Attorney General of the State of Texas and approval of certain legal matters by Haynes & Boone, LLP, Houston, Texas, and Powell Law Group, LLP (formerly Powell, Youngblood & Taylor, LLP), Austin, Texas, Co-Bond Counsel.
+See "LEGAL MATTERS" and "APPENDIX C - Form of Co-Bond Counsel's Opinion" herein.